gadomski/bradygadomski.com/contents/index.md

 [Sacramento](http://www.sacramento.aero/smf/) is only about four hours from camp, and [San Francisco](http://www.flysfo.com/) is the closest large airport.
 [Portland](http://www.portofportland.com/PDX_Home.aspx) is another option.

-We want to do our best to help people get to our celebration, so if you are willing to provide a carpool or need a ride, please [email us](mailto:kp@bradygadomski.com)
+We want to do our best to help people get to our celebration, so if you are willing to provide a carpool or need a ride, please [email us](mailto:kp@bradygadomski.com).

 ## Accommodations

 In general, life on the Bar 717 Ranch can best be described as "rustic", but we will have a wide variety of lodging options available to our guests, including accessible rooms.
+The camp's website has [descriptions](http://www.bar717.com/about-us/facilities/) of many available options &mdash; many guests will be staying on sleepting platforms.
-Many of our guests will also be camping out, which could be a fun and affordable option and a great way to get to experience the beautiful area!
+Some guests will also be camping out on the camp property, which could be a fun and affordable option and a great way to get to experience the beautiful area!

 Lodging reservations will begin when official invitations are sent out, and will be made through Pete and Kelly.

 # The Schedule